dotintent/react-native-ble-plx/README.md

  When cancelled operation is a promise or a callback which registers errors, `"Cancelled"` error will be emitted in that case.

 #### `cancelTransaction(transactionId)`
 Cancels specified transaction if in progress.
 Otherwise does nothing.

 *Parameters*:
 * `transactionId` - Unique ID of a transaction to cancel.

+### UUIDs format

+Currently React Native allows to transfer only basic types between React Native modules and JS.
+Therefore user needs to pass UUIDs in a form of a string.
+To make behavior more platform independent all UUIDs returned from API calls are lowercase and in full 128bit, like for example:
+`00002a00-0000-1000-8000-00805f9b34fb`.
+Only exception are device UUIDs which are MAC addresses on Android and UUIDs on iOS.
+There is also a convenience function `fullUUID` implemented in a library which converts any 16bit or 128bit UUID string to above form. **However all function arguments of API functions defined below can receive UUIDs in any valid string form**.

 ### Manager state